ri0t/web-security-checklist/README.md

 ## Libraries

 *Recommended / Vetted libraires solving particular parts of security well.*
-(*Pleasr contribute only librarires to this section; Its much harder to vet frameworks.*)
+(*Please contribute only librarires to this section; Its much harder to vet frameworks.*)

 ### Python